 - Wearing proper PPE- Personally Protective Equipment, as appropriate – MASK UP.

 - If feeling sick or experiencing illness, please stay home until feeling better.

 - If running a fever, please do not attend TCAT “in-person” classes for the day.

 - Respecting the health and “concerns” of others in regard to COVID-19; many have different views concerning COVID-19 with regard to potential exposure.

 - If experiencing COVID-19 symptoms (fever, shortness of breath, etc.), please consider being COVID-19 tested.
 All area TN Health Departments are offering free testing.

-- If directly exposed to a confirmed case of COVID-19, please quarantine for 14 days and be tested.
-With exposure, the TN Health Department predicts symptoms to appear within 4-5 days of exposure; a period of 10 days of self-isolation is recommended.
+- If directly exposed to a confirmed case of COVID-19, please quarantine for 10-14 days and be tested.
+With exposure, the TN Health Department predicts symptoms to appear with 4-5 days of exposure; a period of 10 days of self-isolation is recommended.

 - Any confirmed case of COVID-19 will result and require a minimum of 10-14 -day quarantine.

 - Any specific confirmed case will be handled appropriately with a determination made with location and specifics of the case.
 Many decisions will be made based on individual circumstance to include location, test results (time period, etc.).
-The TN Health Department is now recommending with a confirmed case, to place the confirmed student on a 14-day quarantine and notify students in close proximity to the confirmed student.
+The TN Health Department is now recommending with a confirmed case, to place the confirmed student on a minimum 10- 14-day quarantine and notify students in close proximity to the confirmed student.
 The students in “close proximity” may be asked to quarantine as well, especially in high risk circumstance, which may include healthcare programs.